imdsafi09/3D-Point-cloud-filter/README.md

 # 3D-Point-cloud-filter
-ROS 2 node for filtering and downsampling Ouster LiDAR point clouds with field-of-view, range, and voxel grid constraints.
+ROS 2 node for filtering and downsampling 3D LiDAR point clouds with field-of-view, range, and voxel grid constraints.

 ## Features